 Conch is the national dish of the Bahamas, and it appears in many forms.
 The texture is firm and mild, so it works well in both fresh and cooked recipes.
 You can try several styles, and each one offers a different taste.

-- Cracked: The meat is tenderized and battered, and then it’s deep-fried until crisp.
+- Cracked: The meat is tenderized and battered, then deep-fried until crisp.

-- Fritters: Chopped conch is mixed into seasoned batter, and it becomes light and savory once fried.
+- Fritters: Chopped conch is mixed into seasoned batter, which becomes light and savory when fried.

-- Salad: The raw conch is sliced thin, and it’s tossed with citrus, onions, and peppers for a bright, fresh dish.
+- Salad: Raw conch is sliced thin and tossed with citrus, onions, and peppers for a bright, fresh dish.

 - Chowder: The soup blends tomatoes and spices, and it includes tender conch pieces for extra flavor.